 Skip to main content

-Snapshots capture the full state of a running sandbox — filesystem, memory, and running processes.
-Use them to save work mid-session and restore it later in a new sandbox.
+When you do not specify a type, Tensorlake uses filesystem by default.
 Snapshots are independent of sandbox lifecycle — once captured, the artifact persists after the source sandbox is terminated.
 This means you can snapshot an ephemeral sandbox before it ends, then restore that state into a new sandbox much later.
+If you only need to pause a single sandbox in place rather than produce a reusable artifact, use suspend/resume instead.

 Creating a Snapshot